Solution

 Design, deployment waves, and day-two drift in one record.

-A Cloud PC fleet - with AVD baseline, legacy VDI baseline, or existing endpoints as migration starting points - flows through cohort design, deployment waves, configuration management, and day-two support, all tracked against a pinned Cloud PC baseline with drift detection, producing an operating record with owners and next actions.
+A Cloud PC fleet - with Azure Virtual Desktop baseline, older VDI baseline, or existing endpoints as migration starting points - flows through cohort design, deployment waves, configuration management, and day-two support, all tracked against a pinned Cloud PC baseline with drift detection, producing an operating record with owners and next actions.

-Windows 365 lifecycle diagram: a Cloud PC fleet (with AVD baseline, legacy VDI baseline, or existing endpoints) flows through cohort design, deployment waves, configuration management, and day-two support, tracked against a pinned Cloud PC baseline with drift detection, producing an operating record with owners and next actions.
+Windows 365 lifecycle diagram: a Cloud PC fleet with Azure Virtual Desktop baseline, older VDI baseline, or existing endpoints flows through cohort design, deployment waves, configuration management, and day-two support, tracked against a pinned Cloud PC baseline with drift detection, producing an operating record with owners and next actions.

 Video walkthrough